Barker Mill

 The Barker Mill, located in Auburn, Maine, is a five‑story brick textile mill built in 1873 on the Little Androscoggin River.
 The mill was constructed by the Little Androscoggin Water Power Company to utilize river waterpower for textile production.
 A dam was built in 1872 immediately upstream to provide mechanical energy for the mill, which was named after C. I. Barker, the company’s first directing agent.¹

-Barker Mill was among the first major textile factories in Auburn and helped foster the growth of the New Auburn neighborhood, spurring residential and commercial development during the 1870s and 1880s.²
+Investors included local and Boston-based financiers such as Samuel F. Emery and Thomas C. Plummer, while engineering and construction oversight was provided by civil engineer George W. Chandler and contractor Elias D. Hill, who supervised the brickwork and mill erection.² Barker Mill was among the first major textile factories in Auburn and helped foster the growth of the New Auburn neighborhood, spurring residential and commercial development during the 1870s and 1880s.
+Company-owned housing was provided to many workers near the mill, forming a cohesive mill community.³

 Industrial Operations and Machinery

-The mill produced woven textiles, particularly cotton shirtings and sheetings, and by the late 1880s employed approximately 275 workers, producing several million yards of fabric annually.² Power was delivered via the dam and canal system to operate spinning frames, carding machines, and power looms, interconnected by shafts and leather belts.³
+Barker Mill produced woven textiles and by the late 1880s employed approximately 275 workers, producing several million yards of fabric annually.⁵ Power was delivered via the dam and canal system to operate spinning frames, carding machines, and power looms, interconnected by shafts and leather belts.⁶

-Spinning frames twisted cotton fibers into yarn; larger mills contained thousands of spindles.⁴
+• Spinning frames twisted cotton fibers into yarn, with larger mills containing thousands of spindles.⁷

-Carding machines cleaned and aligned fibers before spinning.⁴
+• Carding machines cleaned and aligned fibers prior to spinning.⁷

 Working Conditions

-Workers faced long hours, often 10–12 hours per day, six days a week, in noisy, dusty conditions caused by spinning and weaving machinery and airborne cotton fibers.⁵ Many workers were immigrants, including French‑Canadians and Irish, who lived in company neighborhoods like New Auburn.
-Wages were modest, and housing was often rented from the mill company.²⁵
+Workers faced long hours, often 10–12 hours per day, six days a week, in noisy, dusty conditions caused by spinning and weaving machinery and airborne cotton fibers.⁸ The workforce included men, women, and children, with adults operating heavier machinery and children performing tasks such as spinning, weaving, and carding.

 Architecture and Significance